ONSBigData/synthetic4linkage/README.md

 3. 2% of people duplicated between 2 and 5 times in the same household (with a different person ID) and 5% to different households.
 Each instance should have a separate person ID

-## Delivery 3 - relationships - done
+## Delivery 3 - relationships

 1. Set a relationship status for each of the assigned people in a census household.
 Note that a resident can only have a relationship status if in a household not if in a CE.

-## Delivery 4 - visitors - todo
+## Delivery 4 - visitors

-1. Add 200 Visitors records and link them randomly to the census households and make some of the census visitors (say 50) person records in CCS.
+1. Add 200 Visitors records and link them randomly to the census households. (todo - make some of the census visitors (say 50) person records in CCS)
-2. Add 200 Visitors records and link them randomly to the CCS households and make some of the CCS visitor records (say 50) person records in Census.
+2. Add 200 Visitors records and link them randomly to the CCS households. (todo - make some of the CCS visitor records (say 50) person records in Census)

 ## Delivery 5 - cluster numbers